Classic Canelé: The History of the Fluted French Pastry

 Originally called cannelé Bordelaise, these small, baked, custard pastries are temperamental and time-consuming, requiring skill to make and so very worth it.
 In the U.S., these complicated yet ever so simple treats are a dying breed, which is a real shame because they are so satisfying and unique when prepared properly.

-As with most classic French pastries (and food in general), these delicacies come with a varied and diverse history depending on what you read, and like most great recipes and dishes from France, they have not changed for generations – the authentic, original recipes being guarded under lock and key.
-These are classically baked in fluted copper tins, which give the canelé its signature shape.
+As with most classic French pastries, the canele is a food with a varied and diverse history depending on what you read, and like most great recipes and dishes from France, they have not changed for generations – the authentic, original recipes being guarded under lock and key.
+These are classically baked in fluted copper tins, which give the canelé pastry its signature shape.

 The name canelé comes from the French word for “fluted.”
 According to cookbooks, the cannele Bordelaise could date back to anywhere between the 15th and 18th centuries, and most of the history books concur that the pastry originated in various convents around the winemaking regions of Bordeaux in Southern France.
 Winemakers used egg whites to clarify wine and would give the excess egg yolks to nuns to make food for poor children.
 With the addition of a few other ingredients, the canelé was born.

-Like with most great pastry items, the ingredients are relatively simple, and the technique and execution are key.
+Like with most great pastry items, the canele recipe is relatively simple, with the technique and execution being key.
 Egg yolks, flour, butter, salt and milk are mixed together in a very specific order and left overnight so the flour can absorb the milk and hydrate before baking.
 The ratio of these ingredients is very similar to that of a basic crepe, but with a totally different execution — the results couldn’t be further apart.
 As Bordeaux is a port, this recipe natural evolved into having rum and vanilla added to it, key components adding distinct flavor profiles.

 Many revolutions and battles happened within this time period, which would explain the lack of more precise history (as many books were destroyed), but it appears that these cakes have come and gone numerous times in the Bordeaux area, until around 1985 when a group of patissiers’ (88 to be exact) came together to protect and cement the recipe and standard of the cakes and make them the property of Bordeaux.
 These chefs took an oath to uphold this standard and use a secret recipe, which is kept in a vault and hopefully will be passed down to future generations.
 To confirm their authority, they dropped one “n” to create “canelé,” which has been seen around the globe.